I/O Controller Hub: ICH10

-Intel launched the ICH10 southbridge in June 2008 with the P45 (Eaglelake) chipset.
+Intel launched the ICH10 southbridge in June 2008 with the P45 and P43 (Eaglelake) chipset.

-ICH10 implements the 1GB/s bidirectional DMI interface to the "northbridge" device.
+ICH10 implements the 1 GB/s bidirectional DMI interface to the "northbridge" device.
 It supports various interfaces to "low-speed" peripherals, and it supports a suite of housekeeping functions.

 ICH10 also offers reduced load on CPU and decreased power consumption.

 ICH10 does not offer direct PATA or LPT support.
 Notably there is support of 'hot-swap' functionality.

 The RAID variant also supports a new technology called “Turbo Memory”.
 This allows the use of flash memory on a motherboard for fast caching.